UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/relevant_papers/README.md

 #### Rating
 4

-Legend:
-(1-5)
-(1 awful)
-(5 best thing you ever read)

 #### Explanation of Rating
 The rate of clarity of exposition is four.
 The article was well written, organize and to the point.
 The experiment was a design created and executing yielding important information about the research questions.
 The results give the confidence to proceed to the next stage of design a better interface to reduce the cognitive load on the human supervisor.
 The quality of the references was adequate for the level of experimentation and relevant to the subject matter.
 The experiment may require a level of funding, gut reasonable to reproduce.
 High school students have built the robots and competed in a game of flag.
 The overall rating is the average of the other ratings.

+Legend:
+(1-5)
+(1 awful)
+(5 best thing we ever read)